-Preimplantation Genetic Testing (or PGT) is a test which is performed after IVF is completed, when the oocytes have been fertilized and the embryos start dividing.
+Preimplantation genetic testing is a test that is performed after the completion of IVF, when the eggs are fertilized and the embryos begin to divide.

-A genetic test can be carried out once the embryo has reached the 8-cell stage (around the 3rd day of development), by removing a single cell (blastomere biopsy).
-Then, the embryo is returned to the incubator for further growth.
+A genetic test can be performed as soon as the embryo has reached the 8-cell stage (approximately on the 3rd day of development), by removing one cell (blastomere biopsy).
+Then the embryo returns to the incubator for further growth.

-However, it is recommended to perform the biopsy once embryos have become blastocysts (day 5-6).
-By the 5th day of development, the embryos will have divided into approximately 100 cells and have formed the outer layer that will eventually become the placenta.
-At this stage, a trophoblast biopsy can be performed, by removing a few cells from the outer layer.
-This procedure does not affect the embryo’s quality or ability to implant.
+However, it is recommended to perform a biopsy as soon as the embryos turn into blastocysts (day 5-6).
+By the 5th day of development, the embryos will divide into about 100 cells and form the outer layer, which will eventually become the placenta.
+At this stage, a trophoblast biopsy can be performed by removing several cells from the outer layer.
+This procedure does not affect the quality of the embryo or its ability to implant.